310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-Huh—?
-Hold on a second, we are going to sleep over?
+huh—? hold on a second, we are going to sleep over?

-That might be a little too difficult for me.
-My household does not see sleepovers in good light.
+that might be a little too difficult for me. my household does not see sleepovers in good light.
 {% endbubble %}

 {% bubble Chiaki %}